How to Apply for a Business Loan Online

 What should I ask before applying for a business loan?

 Before you apply for a business loan, you should make sure you understand all the terms and costs that come along with it.
-Ask your lender about the interest rates and fees on the loan (including whether the loan has an origination fee or prepayment penalty), and make sure you understand the repayment terms of the loan.
+For example, ask your lender about the interest rates and fees on the loan (including whether the loan has an origination fee or prepayment penalty), and make sure you understand the repayment terms of the loan.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.